-Representative Office, Branch Office, and Subsidiary are the most widely-used options for foreign companies who wish to register their presence in Hong Kong market.
-Unlike a branch office or subsidiary, a representative office in Hong Kong is actually much simpler in its registration procedure.
+Representative Office, Branch Office, and Subsidiary are the most widely used options for foreign companies who wish to register their presence in the Hong Kong market.
+Unlike a branch office or subsidiary, a representative office in Hong Kong is much simpler in its registration procedure.

 This blog will shed light on key features and registration procedures for a Hong Kong representative office!